-SERETIDE MDI is available with or without a counter.
 The MDI comprises a suspension of fluticasone propionate and salmeterol in a CFC-free propellant.
 The suspension is contained in an aluminium alloy canister sealed with a metering valve.
 The canisters are fitted into plastic actuators incorporating an atomising orifice and fitted with dustcaps.
-For SERETIDE MDI with counter, the canister has a counter attached to it, which shows how many actuations of medicine are left.
-The number of actuations left will show through a window in the back of the plastic actuator.
+The canister has a dose counter attached to it, which shows how many actuations of medicine are left through a window in the back of the plastic actuator.